EQuimper/All-About-Programming/Courses/WatchAndCode - Practical JavaScript/Part 7 - HTML and the DOM/notes.md

 #### DOM
 Document Object Model

+Add the script for js at the end cause some time gonna cause issues cause the browser gonna run the js before the body.

 You can look on the browser see the html by right-click + inspect on the page

 We can get the document object inside the console with